Introduction to Fault Tolerance

 - Doesn’t let the software system to collapse

 Fault Tolerance is a crucial part of the software programming or the software development process, as it is mainly used to identify the imperfections in the system.
 After the build is completed by incorporating the Fault Tolerance methods, it is highly unlikely for the software to cause a failure or breakdown.
-Hence it is always considered to an essential part in the process of developing an error free software system, especially now, since the technological growth is huge and no one wishes to face a loss in productivity due to the software program errors.
+Hence it is always considered to be an essential part of the process of developing an error-free software system, especially now, since the technological growth is huge and no one wishes to face a loss in productivity due to the software program errors.

 This is a guide to Fault Tolerance.
 Here we discuss the 10 different techniques of Fault Tolerance under each category along with the advantages.
 You may also have a look at the following articles to learn more –